Dorothy Smith (gymnast)

-Dorothy Smith (16 November 1919 – 2005) was a British gymnast.
+Dorothy Smith (16 November 1919 – 13 February 2005) was a British gymnast.
 She competed in the women's artistic team all-around at the 1948 Summer Olympics.

 Career

 Dorothy Smith was part of the British gymnastics team at the 1948 Summer Olympics in London.
 The British team finished ninth in the women's artistic team all-around event.

 In 1938, competing under her married name, Dorothy Brookes, she won the Yorkshire skipping and club-swinging titles at the Saltaire Gymnasium.

-Later life
+Death

-Limited publicly available information exists regarding Smith’s life after her gymnastics career.
-She died in 2005 in England.
+Smith died in Bradford, England on 13 February 2005, at the age of 85.